cornernote/yii-email-module/README.md

 			'class' => 'email.components.EEmailManager',

-			// path to the SwiftMailer lib folder 'swiftMailerPath' => '/path/to/vendor/swiftmailer/swiftmailer/lib',
+			// path to the SwiftMailer lib folder
+			// only required if you did not install using composer 'swiftMailerPath' => '/path/to/vendor/swiftmailer/swiftmailer/lib',

 			// path to the Mustache src folder
-			// only required then templateType is set to "db" 'mustachePath' => '/path/to/vendor/mustache/mustache/src',
+			// only required then templateType is set to "db"
+			// only required if you did not install using composer 'mustachePath' => '/path/to/vendor/mustache/mustache/src',

 			// set this to false in production to improve performance